 If doing too many things at once means splitting a team’s focus and hitting the previously set milestones at a slower rate, then it’s the VP of Engineering’s job to say “no” or “not right now” — no matter how cool the idea is.
 If they tell you that something has to wait, there’s usually a good reason for it.

-If you’re a VP of Engineering, we’d love to hear more about what you want your team to know.
-And if you’d like to manage your software teams more effectively, try a free trial of Clubhouse today!
+If you’re a VP of Engineering, we’d love to hear more about what you want your team to know - let us know on Twitter!